Website Privacy notice

 You may receive marketing from us about similar goods and services, where either you have consented to this, or we have another legal reason by which we can contact you for marketing purposes.

 However, we will give you the opportunity to manage how or if we market to you.
 In any e-mail which we send to you, we provide a link to either unsubscribe or opt-out, or to change your marketing preferences.
-[If you have an account with us, you can login to your account and manage your preferences there too.]
-[DESCRIBE ANY OTHER METHODS] To change your marketing preferences, and/or to request that we stop processing your personal information for marketing purposes , you can always contact us on the details set out at the beginning of this notice.
+To change your marketing preferences, and/or to request that we stop processing your personal information for marketing purposes , you can always contact us on the details set out at the beginning of this notice.

-If you do request that we stop marketing to you, this will not prevent us from sending communications to you which are not to do with marketing (for example in relation to [goods] [services] [digital content] which you have purchased from us).
+If you do request that we stop marketing to you, this will not prevent us from sending communications to you which are not to do with marketing (for example in relation to services which you have purchased from us).

 We do not pass your personal information on to any third parties for marketing purposes.